 This strategy presents the centralization benefits that are given by a global strategy.
 Transnational business strategy is, however, distinct from multinational, international, and global business strategies.

-Do you want to understand how to enter into International Business?
+Do you want to understand Transnational Strategy and International Business?

 International Business Strategies